-How does someone gain refugee status in New Orleans?
+How does someone gain refugee status in Slidell?

-A refugee is someone who has left his/her country who is not willing or able to return to that country because of persecution, or a well-grounded fear or persecution, due to their race, nationality, religion, membership in a particular social group, or political opinion.
+A refugee is an individual who has departed their home country and has an unwillingness or inability to return due to persecution or a well-founded fear of persecution based on race, nationality, religion, membership in a particular social group, or political opinion.

-To gain refugee status, a person must be referred to the US Refugee Admissions Program (USRAP).
-Per USCIS, refugee priorities in the United States are:
+To attain refugee status, an individual must be referred to the United States Refugee Admissions Program (USRAP).
+According to United States Citizen and Immigration Services (USCIS), refugee priorities in the U.S. are categorized as follows:

-- Priority 1.
-Cases that are identified and referred to the program by the United Nations High Commissioner for Refugees (UNHCR), a United States Embassy, or a designated non-governmental organization (NGO).
+- Priority 1: Cases identified and referred by the United Nations High Commissioner for Refugees (UNHCR), a U.S. Embassy, or a designated non-governmental organization (NGO).

-- Priority 2.
-Groups of special humanitarian concern identified by the U.S. refugee program.
+- Priority 2: Groups of particular humanitarian concern recognized by the U.S. refugee program.

-- Priority 3: Family reunification cases (spouses, unmarried children under 21, and parents of persons lawfully admitted to the United States as refugees or asylees or permanent residents (green card holders) or U.S. citizens who previously had refugee or asylum status).
+- Priority 3: Family reunification cases, including spouses, unmarried children under 21, and parents of individuals lawfully admitted to the United States as refugees or asylees, permanent residents (green card holders), or U.S. citizens with prior refugee or asylum status.

-A refugee must apply for Lawful Permanent Resident (“green card”) status one year after being admitted to the United States.
+Refugees must apply for Lawful Permanent Resident ("green card") status one year after their admission to the U.S.

-How does someone gain asylee status in New Orleans?
+How does someone gain asylee status in Slidell?

-An asylum seeker is someone who qualifies as a refugee – who is already present in America or at a port of entry.
-An asylee can obtain US asylum status in one of two ways:
+An individual seeking asylum is someone who meets the criteria for refugee status and is either already present in the United States or at a designated port of entry.
+To attain asylum status in the U.S., an asylum seeker can follow one of two paths:

-- The defensive process.
-This process is used when the asylee is in removal proceedings.
-The asylee requests asylum as a deportation defense.
-The asylee will appear before an immigration Judge who decides the asylee’s eligibility for asylum.
+This process is employed when the asylum seeker is in removal proceedings and requests asylum as a defense against deportation.
+The asylum seeker will present their case before an immigration judge, who will determine their eligibility for asylum.

-To apply for affirmative or defensive asylum, the asylee must file Form I-589, Application for Asylum and for Withholding of Removal within one year of their arrival in the US.
-There is no fee to apply for asylum.
-Asylees may apply for green card status one year after their grant of asylum.
+Whether pursuing affirmative or defensive asylum, the individual must submit Form I-589, Application for Asylum and for Withholding of Removal, within one year of their arrival in the U.S. There is no fee associated with applying for asylum, and asylum seekers are eligible to apply for green card status one year after being granted asylum.

 What rights do refugees in Louisiana have?

-- The right to stay in the United States until and if the conditions in their home country become safe
+- Right to Stay: Refugees have the right to remain in the United States until the conditions in their home country are deemed safe.

-- Government support for several months after their arrival
+- Government Support: Government assistance is provided for several months after their arrival.

-- The right to bring some close family members once Form I-730 is filed and approved
+- Family Reunification: Refugees can bring certain close family members once Form I-730 is submitted and approved.

-- The right to apply for a green card – a year after being in the US
+- Green Card Application: Refugees have the right to apply for a green card one year after their arrival in the U.S.

-- The right to apply for US citizenship – five years after the green card application date
+- Citizenship Application: The option to apply for U.S. citizenship becomes available five years after the date of the green card application.

 What rights do asylees in Louisiana have?

-- Asking to transfer a case to a new asylum office or interview location, including when the transfer is based on your change of address
+- Requesting a case transfer to a new asylum office or interview location due to a change of address

-- Failing to appear at an interview or biometrics appointment
+- Non-appearance at an interview or biometrics appointment

-- Failing to provide a competent interpreter at an interview (if required)
+- Failure to provide a competent interpreter when required

-- Asking to provide additional evidence at or after an interview
+- Requesting to submit additional evidence at or after an interview

-- Submitting large volumes of evidence immediately before an interview that requires a reschedule
+- Submitting substantial evidence immediately before an interview that necessitates rescheduling

-Do you have a refugee and asylum lawyer near me?
+Do you have a Slidell refugee and asylum lawyer near me?

-Talk with our strong caring New Orleans refugee and asylum immigration lawyers today
+Get advice from caring and experienced Slidell refugee and asylum immigration lawyers today